great-expectations/great_expectations/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_in_databricks.md

 Here we will create and store a <TechnicalTag tag="checkpoint" text="Checkpoint"/> for our batch, which we can use to validate and run post-validation actions.
 Check out our docs on "Validating your data" for more info on how to customize your Checkpoints.

-First, we create the Checkpoint configuration utilizing our data context:
+First, we create the Checkpoint configuration utilizing our data context, passing in our Batch Request (our data) and our Expectation Suite (our tests):
 ```python name="tests/integration/docusaurus/deployment_patterns/databricks_deployment_patterns_file_python_configs.py checkpoint config"
 ```